medcelerate/VDJTouchEngine/readme.md

 #### Audio Out
 Create a CHOP of type Out named vdjaudioout.
 This will be the output audio to virtual DJ.

+#### Parameters In TD
+Create a Table DAT named vdjparameters.
+This will be the parameters exposed from virtual DJ.
+This will fill witht the first row being parameter names and the second row being the parameter values.
+There will be one row per deck in virtual DJ.

 ### To-Do
-- Add support for audio buffer injection.
+- Add support for audio buffer injection. - Done
 - Add ability for exposing parameters for control through effects panel
 - Add support for BPM control
+- Add support for video buffer injection
-- Add better async file loading support.
+- Add better async file loading support

 ### Learnings